Erich von dem Bach-Zelewski: Genocidal tactics

-At some time in June 1943, Himmler issued the Bandenbekämpfung (bandit fighting) order, simultaneously announcing the existence of the Bandenkampfverbände (bandit fighting formations), with Bach-Zelewski as its chief.
+In June 1943, Himmler issued the Bandenbekämpfung (bandit fighting) order, simultaneously announcing the existence of the Bandenkampfverbände (bandit fighting formations), with Bach-Zelewski as its chief.
 Employing troops primarily from the SS police and Waffen-SS, the Bandenkampfverbände had four principal operational components: propaganda, centralized control and coordination of security operations, training of troops, and battle operations.
 Once the Wehrmacht had secured territorial objectives, the Bandenkampfverbände first secured communications facilities, roads, railways, and waterways.
 Thereafter, they secured rural communities and economic installations such as factories and administrative buildings.
 An additional priority was securing agricultural and forestry resources.
 The SS oversaw the collection of the harvest, which was deemed critical to strategic operations.
 Any Jews in the area were rounded up and murdered.
 Communists and people of Asian descent were murdered presumptively under the assumption that they were Soviet agents.
 Under Bach-Zelewski, the formations were responsible for the mass murder of 35,000 civilians in Riga and more than 200,000 in Belarus and eastern Poland.

 Bach-Zelewski's methods produced a high civilian death toll and relatively minor military gains.
 In fighting irregular battles with the partisans, his units slaughtered civilians in order to inflate the figures of "enemy losses"; indeed, far more fatalities were usually reported than weapons captured.
 The German troops would encircle areas controlled by the partisans in a time-consuming manner, allowing real partisans to slip away.
 After an operation was completed, no permanent military presence was maintained, which gave the partisans a chance to resume where they had left off.
 Even when successful in pacification actions, Bach-Zelewski usually accomplished little more than to force the real enemy to relocate and multiply their numbers with civilians enraged by the massacres.